Malaysia, MArch Architecture

 Why did you choose specifically to come to Oxford Brookes University?

-I really like the city, and it's kind of strategic convenience and location to London.
-And, Oxford Brookes for this course, specifically, it was recognised by my country's board of architects as well as The Royal British Institute of Architects in the UK (RIBA).
-I guess I really like the facilities and the opportunity to kind of drive your own architectural career and specialisation through the studios and specialisations provided in the university.
+I really like the city, especially its strategic location and convenience in relation to London.
+As for Oxford Brookes, I chose this course specifically because it is recognised by both my country’s board of architects and the Royal Institute of British Architects (RIBA) in the UK.
+I also appreciate the facilities and the opportunity to shape my own architectural career and specialisation through the studios and focus areas offered by the University.

 What has been your experience with the facilities and support services we have on campus?